Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

+The directions of the SHAP effects are also mechanically interpretable.
+Higher values of the Joslin--Oliver descriptor are associated predominantly with negative SHAP values, corresponding to a reduction in the reconstructed reference hardness and therefore a stronger downward correction.
+In contrast, higher values of \(\log(P_{\max}/E_r h_c^2)\) and \(\log(P_{\max}/P_{\max,\mathrm{ref}})\) generally produce positive contributions.
+Higher values of \(W_p/W_{\mathrm{tot}}\), \(\log(S/E_r h_c)\), and the normalized apparent-hardness coordinate tend toward negative contributions over the observed feature range, although the latter two have substantially smaller global importance.
+The attribution pattern therefore indicates that the correction is controlled primarily by compliance, dimensionless load--depth state, relative load, and energy partitioning rather than by unnormalized instrument-scale quantities.
+This behavior is consistent with the empirical load-boundary stability of PCNN-DI observed in Section~\ref{blind-validation-on-the-quarantined-steel-specimen}.

-The divergence in SHAP hierarchies also provides a mechanically coherent explanation for the load-boundary behavior observed in Section~\ref{blind-validation-on-the-quarantined-steel-specimen}.
-The Random Forest relies on bounded dimensionless ratios that are insensitive to absolute load magnitude, conferring stability within the training distribution but limiting extrapolation capacity.
-The Neural Network's reliance on absolute-magnitude variables (\(P_{\max}\),~\(W_{\text{tot}}\)) that scale continuously with load enables stable extrapolation beyond training load boundaries, at the cost of requiring the bottleneck architecture to prevent overfitting to their shared collinear load-scaling structure.
+The divergence in SHAP hierarchies provides a mechanically coherent interpretation of the load-boundary behavior observed in Section~\ref{blind-validation-on-the-quarantined-steel-specimen}.
+The Random Forest assigns its largest attributions to compliance, energy, and hardness--modulus descriptors, conferring accurate interpolation within the training distribution but providing no mechanism for smooth extrapolation beyond its terminal feature-space partitions.
+The bottlenecked Neural Network relies more strongly on absolute-magnitude variables, particularly \(H_{\mathrm{app}}\) and \(P_{\max}\), which vary continuously with material strength and indentation load, at the cost of requiring the bottleneck to suppress their shared depth- and load-dependent structure.
+The PCNN-DI combines dimensionless and training-normalized descriptors, including the Joslin--Oliver compliance descriptor, with explicit anchoring to the measured \(H_{\mathrm{app}}\) through the bounded reconstruction.
+This formulation remained stable at the tested load boundaries, although loads outside the training range can still produce out-of-distribution combinations of the dimensionless input features.

 \hypertarget{latent-space-analysis-of-the-neural-network-bottleneck}{